wkjagt/php-shellout/README.md

 ### Installation

-This is a composer package, so installation is as easy as adding it following to your `require-dev`:
+This is a composer package, so installation is as easy as adding the following to your `require-dev`:
 ```json
 {
   "require-dev" : {